Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina indicates that her knowledge extends only to the concerto in this performance, but given the concert the following day in Minneapolis one might presume the program was the same.
+Notes: Satina indicates that her knowledge extends only to the concerto in this performance, but given the concert the following day in Minneapolis it is presumed the program remained the same.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 16 1920